ably/ably-chat-js/src/react/README.md

 The React package is exported as an ESM module `@ably/chat/react`, making use of the `exports` field in `package.json`.
 The Metro bundler used by React Native does not by default utilize this field, leading to imports not being found.

+### Option 1: Enable Package Exports

-To use Chat with React Native, first set the `type` field of your React Native project to `module` and update your `tsconfig.json` to set `"moduleResolution": "Bundler"`.
+React Native has started to support the `exports` field of `package.json`.
+To use Chat with React Native in this way, first set the `type` field of your React Native project to `module` and update your `tsconfig.json` to set `"moduleResolution": "Bundler"`.
 Finally, include the `unstable_enablePackageExports` field in your `metro.config.cjs`, which will enable `exports` resolution.
 For example: